Hagalaz – Rune of Disruption

 Hail never comes without a storm and this is the kind of storm that will at a minimum bring disruption to whatever you have going on but it can range all the way to complete destruction of life as you know it.
 Surrounding runes will give you a fuller picture of what is going on.

-- Polarity: Masculine
+- Polarity: Feminine

-- Archangel correspondences: Archangel Camael and Archangel Michael
+- Archangel correspondences: Archangel Camael

-- Chakra correspondences: Solar plexus chakra
+- Chakra correspondences: Root chakra

-General: disruption, trauma, destruction, storms, natural disasters, life changes, egotism, pride of the kind that goes before a fall, no spiritual underpinning to ongoing dealings, righteous anger, rage – Reversed: N/A (this rune does is the same reversed)
+General: disruption, trauma, destruction, storms, natural disasters, life changes, egotism, pride of the kind that goes before a fall, no spiritual underpinning to ongoing dealings, righteous anger, rage – Reversed: N/A (this rune is the same reversed)

 Love & relationships: break-ups, blow-outs, unexpected endings in love – Reversed: N/A